Stinky tofu: Hong Kong

+Anhui

 In Anhui, the perceived deliciousness of stinky tofu depends mainly on its spiciness: the spicier it is, the more it suits the local favor.
 Chinese legend says that stinky tofu was invented by a man from Anhui province, and indeed it is common to attribute the creation of tofu dishes in general to Anhui cuisine, as Anhui is seen as the birthplace of tofu.

 Changsha, Hunan

 Stinky tofu is a symbol of Changsha street snack, also called chou ganzi (smelly jerky) by local people.
 Changsha stinky tofu is famous of its spicy flavor.
 Different than Sichuan stinky tofu, Changsha-style has black crackling.
-Changsha stinky tofu is made from brine composed of winter bamboo shoot, koji, and shiitake mushrooms.
+Changsha stinky tofu is made from brine composed of winter bamboo shoots, koji, and shiitake mushrooms.
 After the surface grows white hair-like filaments, and once it turns grey, the stinky tofu is ready to be fried.
 Chopped mustard, chili, and shallot are regular toppings on Changsha stinky tofu.
-Along with Xiangtan lotus seeds and Yongfeng chili sauce, Changsha stinky tofu is known as "Hunan Sanbao" or one of Hunan's three treasures.
+Along with Xiangtan lotus seeds and Yongfeng chili sauce, Changsha stinky tofu is known as one of "Hunan Sanbao" or one of Hunan's three treasures.